sampsyo/cs6120/content/blog/2019-12-18-polynomial/index.md

 As we are dealing with polynomial with small to medium degree, we do not consider the FFT method here.
-Yet it will be interesting to combine this with above methods like the paper here.
+Yet it will be interesting to combine this with above methods like in this [paper](https://eprint.iacr.org/2018/995).

 ## Implementation
 We aim to generate polynomial multiplication over integer.
 We adapt from the